 Similar to Burnet moths, they also release cyanide chemicals.
 Cyanide is cytotoxic and can lead to severe health consequences.

-Signs of an Allergic Reaction
+Causes Allergic Reaction

+You might not think of moths as being dangerous, but some species of moths can actually cause allergic reactions in humans.
+The Indian meal moth is one of the most common culprits.
 You might be wondering, how can pantry moths trigger an allergic reaction in the first place?

 You’ll be happy to know that pantry moths don’t have the ability, nor the interest, to bite you.
 In fact, most moth species don’t have a mouth, to begin with.